 If something isn't obvious from its title, explain what it is in a few words.
 An award may be well known in your area but not elsewhere.
 Other Ideas for Headings There are many ways to categorize and organize what you've done: Performances, Collaborations, Public Commissions, Publications as Author, Lectures, Visiting Artist Programs, etc. Don't feel constrained by the sections we enumerate in this chapter.
 Go with what makes the most sense for your work and your accomplishments.
-Press Author, "Title," Publication Namo, Location, Date, Section and/or page.
-Author, "Title," Blog or Wobalto Name, Date, URL.
-In what I consider galleries of a kindred spirit.
-This requires the artist doing some research to pick the right ones to highlight.
-Check to see what art fairs the gallery does, and who also participates in those fairs that you've exhibited with.
-There's no guarantee you won't include someone the gallery doesn't like, but the odds of that are not so great."
+Press Author, "Title," Publication Name, Location, Date, Section and/or page.
+Author, "Title," Blog or Website Name, Date, URL.

 Edward Winkleman, cofounder, Moving Image Art Fair; author, former director, Winkleman Gallery, New York, NY "You should leave everything on there as far as where you have shown, your education, and where you are from.
 Those are the basics that give a curator or gallerist talking points.
 'Oh-you are from XYZ and went to school at that time-maybe you know so and so.'
 Also, at the beginning, it's most important that you are showing regularly.
 If you were born in 1996, no one expects you to be showing at the best places in the world."
 Amy Smith-Stewart, curator, Aldrich Museum of Contemporary Art, Ridgefield, CT "I recently did a studio visit with an artist who is midcareer and underrecognized.
-Hooked at her CV and I was shocked to see the number of prominent museums she had exhibited in.
+I looked at her CV and I was shocked to see the number of prominent museums she had exhibited in.
 And she did it on her own, without gallery representation.
 I loved her work, but when I saw her CV, I was really impressed."
 Lorraine Molina, owner, LM Projects; former owner, director, Bank, Los Angeles, CA For television or radio appearances, list the host, title of show, segment title, station name, and date.
 Be discriminating about what you include here.
 Online press is also press.
 A well-respected art blog or online magazine is press.
 Your cousin's Tweet is not press.
 Collections Name, city, state.